Australian Labour Shortage: How Regional Manufacturing Companies Attract a Blue-Collar Workforce

 The 491 Visa

 With the increasing emphasis on employment and workplace relations in regional areas, this visa serves as a bridge for skilled professionals.
-The Workforce Australia website and the Workforce Australia app are potential platforms where applicants might find relevant job search results, aiding their job search in regional Australia and for workers looking for their next job.
+The Workforce Australia website and the Workforce Australia app are potential platforms where applicants might find relevant job search results, especially in the increasing demand for stone industry jobs in Australia.
+This aids their job search in regional Australia and for workers looking for their next job.

-The visa allows the holder to stay in Australia for 5 years, during which they can leverage platforms like the Workforce Australia app for job search and to stay updated with the latest in employment and workplace relations and other necessary details.
+• Duration: The Subclass 491 visa allows holders to stay in Australia for up to 5 years.
+During this time, visa holders can utilize platforms like the Workforce Australia app for job searches and updates on employment and workplace relations.

-The Visa Subclass 491 for Australia has a primary application fee of AUD 4,045.
+• Cost: The primary application fee for the Subclass 491 visa is AUD 4,045.
 Additional charges include AUD 2,025 for each adult family member and AUD 1,010 for those under 18.
-If a family member above 18 has limited English proficiency, an extra fee of AUD 4,890, known as the second instalment charge, may apply.
+If an adult family member has limited English proficiency, an extra fee of AUD 4,890, known as the second installment charge, may apply.

 Benefits